About Us

 After Graduate School Robin returned to the Pacific Northwest and the world of horses.
 In 1983 she purchased Country Road and was successful in the Amateur Owner Jumpers through out the Northwest and Canada.
 With “Cowboy” Robin attended the International Competition at Spruce Meadows in Calgary Alberta over a period of seven years.
 Cowboy also competed in the International ring at Spruce Meadows with Robin’s Trainer Tami Masters and had many Grand Prix victories on the Northwest circuit.
 Through the years Robin has availed herself of numerous clinics with West Coast trainers John Turner, Joan Curtain, Braid Laird, Laura Tidball-Balisky, Jeff Campf and Mike Crooks just to name a few.

-In 1994, after many years in the Amateur Jumpers, Robin became a Professional and developed a successful business in Spokane Washington.
-Under the name of Meridian Farm, Robin developed numerous Hunters and Jumpers for her junior and amateur riders.
+In 1994, after many years in the Amateur Jumpers, Robin became a Professional and developed a successful business in Spokane, Washington.
+Under the name of Meridian Farm, Robin has developed numerous Hunters and Jumpers for her junior and amateur riders.
 With a heavy emphasis on the amateur rider, Robin developed a program designed to build confidence as well as skill so that riders could develop beyond their initial expectations.
+Robin also has extensive experience riding Dressage, which she brings to her training of jumping horses and riders.
+She believes that flat work can be used to create a more responsive and sound equine partner through correct muscle and mental development.